Gondwana National Choirs

 Who can apply to Gondwana National Choirs?

 Gondwana National Choirs are proudly representative of people from every state and territory in Australia.
 There are choirs at to suit singers of all voice types aged 10 – 25.
-You must be aged 10 to 25 years old on 12 January 2026 to apply for the 2026 season.
+You must be aged 10 to 25 years old on 11 January 2027 to apply for the 2027 season.
+Exception is made for Gondwana Chorale members who attended NCS in 2026 and will be aged 26 during NCS 2027 and the South Africa tour.
 We welcome applicants from within and outside Australia.

-How do I apply to Gondwana National Choirs?
+How do I apply to Gondwana Chorale for 2027?

-Part 1 (to be submitted by 27 July 2025): First, you need to complete the application form on our website.
+Part 1 (to be submitted by 9 June 2026): Complete the application form on our website.
 This will include information about you and your singing experience and details of a referee.

 National Choral School